xjunko/kurarin/README.md

 ## Bugs

-* ~~Due to some bug in v-miniaudio I had to disable hitsounds for now, it gets updated recently so ill update it sooner or later.~~ Fixed in dev branch
+* ~~Due to some bug in v-miniaudio I had to disable hitsounds for now, it gets updated recently so ill update it sooner or later.~~ Fixed
 * The entire thing is a bug and error-prone
-* Slider is not accurate at all since I barely put any time into it
+* ~~Slider is not accurate at all since I barely put any time into it~~ Fixed but timing is still wrong sometimes
-* Storyboard is not accurate at all since I am stupid
+* ~~Storyboard is not accurate at all since I am stupid~~ Kinda fixed
-* Compiling with `-prod` fucks with the HitCircle's "logic"
+* ~~Compiling with `-prod` fucks with the HitCircle's "logic"~~ Not anymore
-* Compiling with `-gc boehm` makes audio glitchy for a millisecond randomly
+* ~~Compiling with `-gc boehm` makes audio glitchy for a millisecond randomly~~ Not anymore
 * And so on...

 ## TODOs

 i got school soontm so this might not be finished at all :trollface:

-* Actual slider renderer lmao
+* ~~Actual slider renderer lmao~~ Done
-* Slider curves [very close to finishing this, im stupid so itll take awhile]
+* ~~Slider curves~~
-* Actual osu! gameplay hitsystem and not whatever the fuck placeholder shit Im using rn
+* ~~Actual osu! gameplay hitsystem and not whatever the fuck placeholder shit Im using rn~~ Partly done
+* Fix timings fucking up sometimes
+* Fix slider renderer alpha thingy since im doing it wrong
-* Unfucked the codebase and make it stable overall
+* Unfucked the codebase and make it stable overall [Nope]
-* Replay support (kinda already there but not really, you just had to somehow give the replay event into auto listener and it should show up)
+* Replay support (kinda already there but not really, you just had to somehow give the replay event into auto listener and it should show up) [Nope]

 ## Credits